Thann/tascal_og/README.md

-tascal
+Tascal
 ================
-A simple task and time managment system.
+A simple task and time management system.

 Installation
 ----------------